- Everything In The World Is Returning To A State Of Nature Tom Dyer 3:59

 - Seven Times Is Love Tom Dyer 3:05

-- Death At Mounts Road Amy Denio-Tom Dyer 4:16
+- Death at Mounts Road Tom Dyer 4:16

-The latest is Tom Dyer and The True Olympians – 12 New Recordings.
-This all-new stuff was recorded in the the spring and summer of 2018 with his cooking new band that he assembled after moving to back to Olympia, WA.
-Prior to the albums release he put out a digital single and video for “The Ballad of Donald John Trump.”
+2018 was a busy year with two albums and three singles.
+The summer brought Tom Dyer and The True Olympians – 12 New Recordings.
+This all-new material was recorded in the spring and summer of 2018 with his pure and rocking band that he assembled after moving to back to Olympia, WA.
+Prior to the album’s release he put out a digital single and video for “The Ballad of Donald John Trump.”

 Christmas 2017 marked his debut The True Olympians with “Christmas in Olympia.”
 It was very jolly.